I Love Recipe

 1

 Slice the green onions diagonally.
-For bulgogi, slice them slightly larger.
+For bulgogi, slice them a bit larger.

 2